Existence of Infinitely Many Minimal Hypersurfaces in Higher-dimensional Closed Manifolds with Generic Metrics

 and

 in the varifold sense.
-Moreover, $\mathrm{spt}(V)$ is also a singular minimal hypersurface with optimal regularity and property $(m)$. \end{proposition} \begin{proof} By Federer-Fleming compactness, we only need to check that $V$ has property $(m)$ and optimal regularity.
+Moreover, $\mathrm{spt}(V)$ is also a singular minimal hypersurface with optimal regularity and property $(m)$. \end{proposition} \begin{proof} By Allard compactness, we only need to check that $V$ has property $(m)$ and optimal regularity.

 Firstly, we show that $V$ has property $(m)$.